Midyoker/Food-delivery/README.md

-This is just an expample for landing page
+This is just an example for landing page